Adult Circumcision in London, UK

 Our surgeon, Dr Khan will discuss circumcision cons and pros with you.
 Adult circumcision can be done under local, regional or general anaesthesia.
 Adult circumcision in London is commonly performed by glue or stitches using the forceps guided or the dorsal slit methods.

-Cost of adult circumcision in the UK starts from £550.
-Penile block with a circumferential block by injection will give virtual pain free men circumcision at the London Circumcision Clinic.
+The cost of adult circumcision in the UK starts from £575.
+Penile block with a circumferential block by injection will give virtual pain-free men circumcision at the London Circumcision Clinic.
 Informed consent must be taken.

 The men Circumcision in the London Clinic is most often performed due to medical reasons in men.
 Circumcision may be performed for the following reasons: